 It was the experience in Haiti that changed everything for Tim.
 It connected him to the potency of relationship and trust and the impact that small changes can make toward large scale, even community-wide change.
 It reinforced the long-standing commitment to equity and social justice that continues to shape Tim’s thinking and decisions.

-Though the love for Haiti remains, Tim moved to Sarasota nearly two decades ago and now stays in the Central-Cocoanut neighborhood.
+Though the love for Haiti remains, Tim moved to Sarasota two decades ago and has lived in many neighborhoods, including the Central-Cocoanut neighborhood.
 He was the founding CEO of SCOPE, a community engagement organization in Sarasota, and shepherded it through a dozen years of development until the fall of 2012.
 During that time SCOPE developed the community’s first indicators report that evolved considerably, and ultimately SCOPE facilitated the development of the community data collaborative in 2011/12.
 The methods used to engage community also evolved so that discussions included personal commitment and an asset orientation.
 During the last years at SCOPE, Tim helped catalyze and birth the Institute for the Ages and served as its acting CEO.

 “Neighborkids here in our Central-Cocoanut neighborhood are making brilliant contributions every day.
 As community changemakers, they are naturals.
 We are so fortunate to be able to partner with them.”

-Dr. Allison Pinto lives in the Central-Cocoanut neighborhood with her puppy Gus.
+Dr. Allison Pinto moved to Sarasota in 2008 when she fell in love at first sight with the Central-Cocoanut neighborhood.
 On the block she is called Ms. Allison.
 Professionally, she is a licensed clinical child psychologist with a specialization in infant mental health.
 After earning a Ph.D. at UCLA, she served as a clinical program director and training director in a Los Angeles community mental health center.
 Upon moving to Tampa she joined the faculty of the Florida Mental Health Institute at the University of South Florida, providing consultation to communities across the country seeking to develop Systems of Care for children’s mental health.
 Dr. Pinto also worked at the Children’s Board of Hillsborough County, facilitating community change efforts throughout the county.
 She served as Principal Investigator of the "Communiplexity” Initiative, a collaborative established to develop complexity-informed resources for community sustainability.